Menu

 Does MoleMap delete your information?

 To comply with relevant privacy regulations in New Zealand and Australia, we take steps to delete information that we no longer require.
-In January 2023 we adopted a 10-year data retention policy for our patient information.
-This means that from 1 May 2023, if you have not visited one of our clinics for 10 years or more, your MoleMap clinical record will be deleted.
+In January 2023 we adopted a 10-year data retention policy for our patient information (except as outlined below in relation to patients who are under the age of 18 years).

 If you don’t want to visit our clinic again but you still want to retain a copy of your MoleMap clinical record, you are able to request an electronic copy of your data.
 A small fee may apply for this service.

-You are of course always welcome to return to our clinic after more than 10 years, and if you do, we will create a new blank clinical record for you.
+You are of course always welcome to return to our clinic after more than 10 years, and if you do, we will create a new clinical record for you.

 If you have given us your permission to use your data for research and training, we may keep some parts of your record for longer than 10 years.
 If that is the case, we will de-identify the record so it cannot be linked back to you personally.